project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

 ### Library

 All content resources that you have saved on your device or popular artifacts from the portal are maintained in a library.
+<br><b>Note</b>: The application only diplays and plays resources which are availble in the Sunbird repository.
+The application does not support content from other external sources

 <table>
   <tr>